+The more senior role a person plays, the more that person's cash compensation will be "at risk."
 The MBO - Performance Based - At Risk Cash Compensation is the only element that does not apply to all employees.
 Individual Performance MBOs are available only to employees at the director level and above.